 This is not a strategy guide.
 Strategy involves the setting goals and priorities, and deciding where and when to attack and defend, as well as what units to buy.
 There are plenty of articles written already about the strategies for various maps in TripleA.
 This handbook seeks only to describe the tactical tools one can use to achieve those goals and priorities that are essential to strategy.
 Some of the scenarios described below may not be realistic during actual gameplay and are contrived for illustration purposes only.
 All screenshots are from “Pact of Steel” or “World War II Revised” (also known as WW2v2).

-Setting Objectives Every move and decision made should be made with clear objectives in mind—moves without clear objectives are unnecessary and will cost you valuable tempo.
+Every move and decision made should be made with clear objectives in mind—moves without clear objectives are unnecessary and will cost you valuable tempo.
 In TripleA, tactical decision-making essentially boils down to two categories: where and how to attack, and where and how to defend.
 In order to better make these decisions, an understanding of the purpose of attack and defense is needed.

-The Objectives of Attack A player may attack for any one or combination of the following reasons:
+A player may attack for any one or combination of the following reasons:

 Taking production.
 Each territory captured has a production value which contributes to your income at the end of that turn.
 If this is the sole objective of an attack you’re considering, then only a simple risk-benefit analysis is needed to determine whether the territory is worth the potential casualties you’ll suffer in battle.